solitaire286/100DaysOfCode/Day 5/Log-5.md

 I believe this process of breaking things down and finding simple solutions for complicated problems will become easier as I write more code.

 For now, I'm learning to read 'for' loops as: For 'this element' in 'this list', do 'this'.
 (This will repeat for the number of elements in the list.)

+Something Angela said about understanding the logic behind a function really stuck with me.
+Python has a lot of convenient functions which make math operations easier, but if you move to a different language and work on something else, then these might not exist.

+"Understanding the underlying logic and being able to write out the code using things that every programming language has like the for loop will mean that you will become a much, much better programmer in the process."